Deploy Rails 8 with Kamal to a VPS: Setup Runbook

 - Installs Docker if needed

-- Pulls and starts kamal-proxy
+- Pulls and starts kamal-proxy if needed

 - Creates necessary directories